TakutoYoshikai/danger-alert/README.md

 # danger-alert
 This is a server side library to do any action when your devise disconnects from the Internet.
+Please send request to /safe at the interval.

 ### Usage
 **install**